jimsmart/progszy/README.md

 ## Release Publication

 First, go to this repo's [Actions page](https://github.com/jimsmart/progszy/actions), and manually run the 'dummy release' action workflow, addressing any issues that may arise.
-Once the 'dummy release' action workflow completes ok, then make a version-tagged push to the repo, using a command similar to (ammending the version number as necessary):
+Once the 'dummy release' action workflow completes ok, then make a version-tagged push to the repo, using a command similar to:

 ```bash
 git tag v0.0.1 && git push origin v0.0.1
 ```

+(Amending the version number accordingly)

 On completion of the push, the 'release' action workflow will automatically begin execution.

 On successful completion of workflow execution, go to the repo's [releases page](https://github.com/jimsmart/progszy/releases), find the new draft release, edit it (by clicking the pencil icon), check all is well, then click the green 'Publish release' button.

 ## Project Dependencies